duoan/foundation-data-factory/README.md

 ## Optional Integrations

-- whylogs: stage-level profiling and drift-friendly metrics
-- Dagster: orchestration and asset-based lineage (wrapper package)
+- **Dagster**: orchestration and asset-based lineage (wrapper package)
+- **LangKit**: Text metrics and filtering operators (install with `pip install langkit[all]`)
+- **NLTK**: Text processing operators like stopword removal (install with `pip install nltk`)

-Integrations are optional and implemented as plugins/hooks.
+Integrations are optional and can be added as needed.
+Operators that require these dependencies will raise helpful error messages if the dependencies are missing.

 ## Predefined Pipelines